GPUPhobia/vocal-mask/README.md

 At inference time, the input waveforms are sliced into overlapping windows.
 Each window is converted to Mel-weighted spectrogram and passed through the network to generate the binary mask.
 The masks are then concatenated and applied to the pre-Mel-weighted spectrogram (which preserves magnitude and phasing information) to produce the isolated vocal-only spectrogram.
 To produce the background-only spectrogram, the mask can be inverted.
 The audio can then be recovered via inverse STFT.

+A slightly modified version of ResNet18 was used for the model.
+The main change was for the initial downsampling to use a 7x3 kernel with no downsampling in the _x_ direction, since the input spectrograms have dimensions 513x25.

 ### Past Works

 *TODO*